Lee Zeldin: Trump administration

 On May 3, 2016, Zeldin endorsed Donald Trump as the Republican presidential nominee.
 Zeldin had previously indicated that he would support whoever won the Republican nomination.
 During the campaign, Zeldin faulted Trump for a comment about Khizr and Ghazala Khan, a Gold Star family whose son Humayun, a captain in the Army, was killed during the Iraq War, but said he would continue to support Trump's candidacy.

-During Trump's presidency, Zeldin was a staunch Trump ally.
+Zeldin is considered a close Trump ally.
 In 2017, Zeldin supported Trump's firing of FBI Director James Comey, saying it offered the FBI a chance at a "fresh start" to rebuild trust.
 In May 2018, Zeldin called for the criminal prosecution of former FBI deputy director Andrew McCabe.
 Also that month Zeldin called for creating a special counsel investigation into the FBI and the Department of Justice regarding their investigations into Russian interference in the 2016 United States elections.
 Zeldin said the investigations were launched with "insufficient intelligence and biased motivations", with surveillance warrants for Trump campaign staffers obtained in "deeply flawed and questionable" ways.
 He called for an investigation into the FBI's decision to conclude its investigation into the Hillary Clinton email controversy.

-During the 2018–19 United States federal government shutdown, Zeldin voted with the Republican caucus against the appropriations measure to fund the federal government.
+During the 2018-19 U.S. government shutdown, Zeldin voted with the Republican caucus against the appropriations measure to fund the federal government.
 He instructed the House to withhold his pay until the shutdown ended, saying: "It's crazy to me that members of Congress get paid while other federal employees do not."